Hamagistral/Hamagistral/README.md

 I am a Data Science Student from Morocco.

-- :telescope: I work currently as an Intern Data Analyst.
+- :telescope: I am looking for a Data Internship.

 - :zap: In my free time, I enjoy writing tech blog articles about new things I have learned.